Cascade models

 \(\newcommand{\rv}[1]{\mathsf{#1}}\)

-Models for, loosely, the total population size arising from all generations the offspring of some progenitor.
+Models for, loosely, the total population size arising from all generations of the offspring of some progenitor.
+Alternatively, a type of count model for a Markov stochastic pure-birth branching process.1

 Let us suppose that each individual \(i\) who catches a certain strain of influenza will go on to infect a further \(\rv{n}_i\sim F\) others.
-Assume the population is infinite, that no one catches influenza twice and that the number of transmission of the disease is distributed the same for everyone who catches it.
-How many people, will ultimately catch the influenza, starting from one infected person?
+Assume the population is infinite, that no one catches influenza twice and that the number of transmissions of the disease is distributed the same for everyone who catches it.
+How many people will ultimately catch the influenza, starting from one infected person?

-The distribution of subcritical processes are sometimes tedious to calculate, although we can get a nice form for the generating function of a geometric offspring distribution cascade process.
+The distribution of subcritical processes is sometimes tedious to calculate, although we can get a nice form for the generating function of a geometric offspring distribution cascade process.

 Set \(\frac{1}{\lambda+1}=p\) and \(q=1-p\).
 We write \(G^{n}\equiv G\cdot G\cdot \dots \cdot G\cdot G\) for the \(n\)-fold composition of \(G\).
 Then the (non-critical) geometric offspring distribution branching process obeys the identity